VMF-221: Battle of Midway

-Rest of the War
+Remainder of the War

-Following the Battle of Midway, the squadron was transferred back to Ewa and was one of three Marine fighting squadrons that made up Marine Air Group 21.
+Following the Battle of Midway, the squadron was transferred back to Ewa and was one of three Marine fighting squadrons that made up Marine Aircraft Group 21.
 As new pilots arrived in Hawaii and additional aircraft became available, the squadron was slowly rebuilt.
 In January 1943, MAG-21 was notified for deployment and the three squadrons were loaded aboard the USS Nassau and transported to Espiritu Santo.
 Upon arrival, VMF-214 and VMF-221 sent detachments to Guadalcanal, but VMF-213 was held back and selected to become one of the first squadrons to be equipped with the F4U Corsair.
 Most of VMF-221's tour at Guadalcanal consisted of combat air patrols over Guadalcanal, but the large raid on April 1, 1943, resulted in Lt James Swett's Medal of Honor action.

 After transition to the F4U-1, VMF-221 supported operations during the Battle of Guadalcanal, while also striking Japanese shipping in the vicinity of Bougainville.
 During the landing on the first day of the Battle of New Georgia, VMF-221 pilots got credit for shooting down 16 Japanese aircraft.
 In December 1943, they were sent back to the states for another reorganization.

 The squadron's final combat deployment was from January 24, 1945 to June 6, 1945, aboard the USS Bunker Hill.

 Reserve years

-VMF-221 was recommissioned on April 1, 1946 as part of the Marine Corps Reserve.
-The squadron trained at throughout the 1950s and was decommissioned in June 1959 when the base was closed.
+VMF-221 was reactivated on April 1, 1946, as part of the Marine Corps Reserve.
+The squadron trained at Naval Air Station Columbus until moving to Naval Air Station Memphis, Tennessee in March 1959.
+The squadron was eventually decommissioned on October 31, 1965.